-- Use a pipe wrench to disconnect the gas pipe union outside the appliance's cabinet. - Remove the two screws from the cover plate directly above where the gas piping enters the appliance's cabinet and then remove the cover plate itself. - Next, use a 7/16" socket to remove the four (4) nuts, the lock washer and flat washer from the lower flange on the blower. - Set these parts aside in a safe place for reuse. - Next, carefully lift the blower motor and air/gas mixer head assembly out the top of the appliance and set aside in a safe place. - Carefully remove the blower gasket and set aside in a safe place. - 9.
+- Use a pipe wrench to disconnect the gas pipe union inside the appliance's cabinet. - Next, use a 1/2" socket to remove the four (4) nuts from the lower flange on the blower. - Carefully lift the blower motor and air/gas mixer head assembly out the top of the appliance and set aside in a safe place. - Carefully remove the blower gasket and set aside in a safe place. - 9.
 Disconnect the UV scanner, ignition wire, ground wire and the high exhaust back pressure switch wire plug. - 10.
 Remove the Phillips head screws from the ignition assembly and carefully lift the ignition assembly out of the combustion chamber and set aside in a safe place.
 Remove and discard the ignition electrode and ground rod. - 11.
-Remove the ignition assembly gasket and discard.

-12. Use a 1/2" socket to remove the four (4) nuts and flat washers from the burner mounting plate and set these parts aside in a safe place.
+Remove the ignition assembly gasket and discard. - 12.
+Use a 1/2" socket to remove the four (4) nuts and flat washers from the burner mounting plate and set these parts aside in a safe place.
 Follow the model-specific instructions below in order to remove the burner cylinder: